Definition of Bond Issuer

 - Investors can save taxes while investing in the bond.

-- The investors can also get some interest payment on a periodic basis.
+- The investors can also get some interest payments periodically.

-- The interest payment which is made to the bond issuers are also deductible and has no tax implication.
+- The interest payments made to the bond issuers are also deductible and have no tax implications.

-- The retention of the capital is best possible in case of issuing the bonds.
+- The retention of the capital is best possible in the case of issuing the bonds.

 - It has also been seen that the issuance of bonds is cheaper than that of the shares.
-The issuing of shares can add more cost, and the risk is the same as any other investment.
+Issuing shares can add more cost, and the risk is the same as any other investment.

-- The issuer of the bond is not required to pay higher returns to the investors like that of the issuers of shares.
+- The bond issuer is not required to pay higher returns to the investors than to the issuers of shares.

 Disadvantages